iaincollins/bbc-question-time-data/README.md

 ## Credit

-Yet another terrible idea by <me@iaincollins.com> enabled by Node.js and Wikipedia and people who write nice open source software.
+Another terrible idea by <me@iaincollins.com> enabled by Node.js and Wikipedia and people who write nice open source software.
+Thank you to everyone who has contributed Wikipedia without which publishing data like this would not be possible.